 And then Big Beaver’s mini-casino got denied

-Back in November a mini-license for Mount Airy Pittsburgh – the actual location was Big Beaver – was denied by regulators, citing a lack of financing.
+Back in November, a mini license for Mount Airy Pittsburgh — the actual location was Big Beaver — was denied by regulators, who cited a lack of financing.

-But a local news site, the hyper-local news site BeaverCountian.com reported a slow-going investigation of the continuing background presence of former Mount Airy owner Louis DeNaples was also in play.
+But the hyperlocal news site BeaverCountian.com reported that a slow-going investigation of the continuing background presence of former Mount Airy owner Louis DeNaples was also in play.

 He’d previously been barred from Mount Airy due to perjury charges about allegations he had ties to the now-defunct Bufalino mob family.
 He had unsuccessfully petitioned the Pennsylvania Gaming Control Board (PGCB) for permission to do business with Mount Airy last year.